Stocks Fall Sharply on Wall Street; Dow Jones Sinks 3.8 Percent

 The virus outbreak has been shutting down industrial centers, emptying shops and severely crimping travel all over the world.
 More companies are warning investors that their finances will take a hit because of disruptions to supply chains and sales.
 Governments are taking increasingly drastic measures as they scramble to contain the virus.

-The benchmark S&P 500 index has now lost 15% since hitting a record high just 10 days ago.
-Crude oil prices fell again.
-The rout has knocked every major index into what market watchers call a “correction,” or a fall of 10% from a peak.
-The last time that occurred was in late 2018, and market watchers have said for months that stocks were heavily overpriced and long overdue for another pullback.
+The S&P 500 is now 14.5% below the record high it reached just 10 days ago.
+Overseas markets also fell.
+China’s benchmark index fell 3.7% and Germany’s DAX fell 3.9%.

+The rout has knocked every major index into what market watchers call a “correction,” or a fall of 10% or more from a peak.
+The last time that occurred was in late 2018, as a tariff war with China was escalating.
+Market watchers have said for months that stocks were heavily overpriced and long overdue for another pullback.

+Financial, health care and technology stocks were among the biggest losers in Friday's broad market slide.
+Energy, the worst performing sector this year, held up best.

 Bond prices soared again as investors sought safety and became more pessimistic about the economy's prospects.
 That pushed yields to more record lows.
-The yield on the 10-year Treasury note fell sharply, to 1.17% from 1.30% late Thursday.
+The yield on the 10-year Treasury note fell sharply, to 1.14% from 1.30% late Thursday.
+That's a record low, according to TradeWeb.
 That yield is a benchmark for home mortgages and many other kinds of loans.

-Crude oil prices slumped 4.2% over worries that global travel and shipping will be severely crimped and hurt demand for energy.
+Crude oil prices sank 4.9% over worries that global travel and shipping will be severely crimped and hurt demand for energy.
+The price of benchmark U.S. crude has now fallen 15% this week.

+“All this says to us is that there are still a lot of worries in the market,” said Gene Goldman, chief investment officer at Cetera Financial Group.
+“We need the Fed to come out and say basically guys, we got your back.”

+Traders have been growing more certain that the Federal Reserve will be forced to cut interest rates to protect the economy, and soon.
+Goldman said the Fed’s current lack of action amounts to a tightening of rates compared with other nations and their actions to offset the impact of the coronavirus.

 The weeklong market sell-off follows months of uncertainty about the spread of the virus, which hit China in December and shut down large swaths of that nation by January.
 China is still the hardest hit country and has most of the 83,000 cases worldwide and related deaths.